DyingStar-game/website/Documentation/Guidelines/Onboarding.md

 ## Setup

-1. Copy `.env.example` to `.env.local` and fill in the required environment variables
+1. Copy `.env.sample` to `.env.local` and fill in the required environment variables
+2. Run `make up` to start the development environment (MeiliSearch service)
-2. Run `make dev` to start the development server.
-This will install dependencies and start the server.
+3. Run `make pnpm dev` to start the Next.js development server
-3. Open your browser and navigate to `http://localhost:3000` to see the website.
+4. Open your browser and navigate to `http://localhost:3000` to see the website.
-4. To stop the development server, stop the Docker container with `Ctrl+C` in the terminal where `make dev` was run.
+5. To stop the development server, press `Ctrl+C` in the terminal where `make pnpm dev` was run.

-## Notes

-- The development server supports hot-reloading, so any changes you make to the code will automatically be reflected in the browser.
-- If you need to install new dependencies, you can do so by running `make add-dependency <package-name>` or `make add-dev-dependency <package-name>` for dev dependencies.

-## Environment Variables

-- The workflow expects a secret named `WEBSITE_ENV_PRODUCTION_FILE` containing the contents of the `.env.production` file.
-This file is created during the CI process to ensure that sensitive information is not hardcoded in the repository